 B com Course Eligibility

 Normally those students prefer to go for B.Com who have studied Commerce in 10+2.
-But you can also do this if you had studied Science in 10+2.
+But you can also do this if you have studied Science in 10+2.

 B Com Course details: Specializations